420blaze420/tape0002/README.md

 * Implementation of security measures on the wireless network.

 #### Centralized monitoring and management
-* **XCompanyX** administration and moderation is done through the use of an ADDS deployed on a domain controller.
+* **XCompanyX** administration is done through the use of an ADDS deployed on a domain controller.
 * The new wireless network must support centralized administration through the use of an ADDS on the **Xcompanyx** domain 'xcomx'.

 #### Support for future growth